Record rainfall, triple-digit winds, hundreds of mudslides. Here's California's storm by the numbers

 Other wind readings Sunday included 77 mph (124 kph) at the San Francisco airport, 61 mph (98 kph) at the Oakland airport and 59 mph (95 kph) at the San Jose airport.

-By Tuesday morning crews had responded to more than 380 mudslides across Los Angeles, according to the mayor's office.
-The mudslides closed roads across the city and prompted ongoing evacuation orders in canyon neighborhoods with burn scars from recent wildfires.
+By Wednesday, crews had responded to 520 mudslides across Los Angeles, according to the mayor’s office.
+The mudslides closed roads across the city, smashed into homes and prompted evacuation orders in canyon neighborhoods with burn scars from recent wildfires.

-That number could rise because rain was still falling, saturating already sodden hillsides that threatened to give way.
+Those numbers could rise because even though rain was diminishing, already sodden hillsides still threatened to give way.

-So far seven buildings have been deemed uninhabitable, the city said.
-And at least 10 were yellow-tagged, meaning residents could go back to get their belongings but could not stay there because of the damage.
+So far, 12 buildings have been deemed uninhabitable, the city said.
+And at least 30 were yellow-tagged, meaning residents could go back to get their belongings but could not stay because of the damage.
 Inspections were ongoing at dozens more properties.

+All the rain brought one silver lining: Helping to boost the state’s often-strapped water supply.
+More than 7 billion gallons (26.5 billion liters) of storm water in Los Angeles County were captured for groundwater and local supplies, the mayor’s office said.
+Just two years ago, nearly all of California was plagued by a devastating drought that strained resources and forced water cutbacks.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.